-I consider the two original volumes of Rhino’s Nuggets box-sets cornerstones of my music collection and can’t help but compare all subsequent garage and psychedelic rock compilations to them.
+The two original volumes of Rhino’s Nuggets box-sets were so brilliant that I can’t help but compare all subsequent garage and psychedelic rock compilations to them.
 Let’s Go Down and Blow Our Minds plays like a companion piece to the second Nuggets box-set, covering five years of great mod/psych/garage singles made outside America.
-They share four songs and even more groups between them, which furthers the need for comparison, but by focusing in on music from one country (England) and just one year (1967) this 3-disc set ends up telling a very different story.
+They share four songs, and even more groups, between them, which furthers the comparison, but by focusing on music from one country (England) and one year (1967) this 3-disc set ends up telling a very different story.
 The bands you’ll meet were mostly unknowns (The Pretty Things and The Move are the biggest names) influenced by the way The Beatles, The Stones, The Kinks…etc. opened music up to a new world of possibilities with each successive release, starting around 1965.
 By the time 1967 rolled around, you’ve got Pink Floyd, Cream and Jimi Hendrix added into the LSD-drenched mix, creating one those rare moments when bands could find massive chart success while still being boldly experimental.
 With fame and fortune a real possibility, there was a lot of money being poured into the British psychedelic scene, which is why even bands you’ve never heard of sound phenomenal here, with expensive orchestration, exotic instrumentation and studio trickery all fleshing out their ideas in hopes of scoring a hit.
-For example – who the hell were Neo Maya, and how did they get to record their only single, “I Won’t Hurt You”, with a huge orchestra and backup vocalists?
+For example – who the hell were Neo Maya, and how did they get to record their only single, “I Won’t Hurt You,” with a huge orchestra and backup vocalists?
 Actually, the informative track-by-track liner notes tell me they were a one-off group created around Episode Six guitarist Graham Carter-Dimmock, but that’s beside the point, which is: these aren’t lo-fi leftovers.
-These were, for the most part, well-constructed tracks, by serious musicians, meant to land on the charts.
+These were, for the most part, well-constructed tracks, made by serious musicians with intentions of landing on the charts.